 not denying visit based upon race, color, national origin, religion, sexual

 orientation, gender, gender indentity/expression or disability.
-Our hospital
+Children

-following guidelines for a good visit:
+observe the following guidelines for a good visit:

 - In order to give patients the opportunity to enjoy each visitor, we recommend